DataFire/Integrations/integrations/generated/letmc_diary/README.md

   * FixedDate `string`: The fixed date of the Tenancy
   * GlobalReference `string`: The unique global reference of the Tenancy
   * IsTenancyEnded `boolean`: Has the Tenancy ended?
+  * IsTenancyProposed `boolean`: Is the tenancy Proposed?
+  * IsTenancySigned `boolean`: Is the tenancy signed?
   * LinkedTenants `array`: A collection of tenants linked to the tenancy:-
     * items [LinkedTenantModel](#linkedtenantmodel)
   * OID `string`: OID